Fast Phylogeny Support (phyloFast):

 Detect cases when user tries to analyse posterior samples of

-object to avoid confusing error messages such as
+non-sampled Hmsc object to avoid confusing error messages such as

 reported in issue #125.

-with initPar = "fixed effects"
+sampleMcmc with initPar = "fixed effects" failed if Y

 variates had missing values.
-The choice "fixed effects"
+The choice "fixed effects" was

 undocumented in the package, but was used in several scripts at